Your hair or beauty business may have received a letter from the (ICO) Information Commissioner’s Office within the past few weeks.

 Do I have to register because I write client information down?

-Keeping a written record of your clients’ contact information so that you can remind them about appointments or let them know you have a special offer on does not mean you have to pay a data protection fee.
+Keeping a written record of your client’s contact information so that you can remind them about appointments or let them know you have a special offer does not mean you have to pay a data protection fee.

 Do chair, space and room renters/mobile practitioners have to pay?

-Do I have to register because I have client's skin test results/medical information?
+Do I have to register because as I have the client's skin test results/medical information?

 If you only hold medical information such as skin test results to allow you to provide a non-medical service for your clients, such as colouring/ waxing etc, you will not automatically have to register and pay the data protection fee.